 Though we can’t vouch for its durability, we do love the TentHome’s versatility.

 Aluminium poles, bug-mesh and lots of ventilation.
 Great as a versatile weather shelter too.
+Check out our great article about waterproofing gazebos.

 This lovely little tipi comes ready for your woodburning stove (like the DWD chimney stove).